International Alliance of Socialist Democracy

-The International Alliance of Socialist Democracy was an organisation founded by Mikhail Bakunin along with 79 other members on 28 October 1868, as an organisation within the International Workingmen's Association (IWA).
+The International Alliance of Socialist Democracy (Alliance Internationale de la Démocratie Socialiste; AIDS) was an organisation founded by Mikhail Bakunin along with 79 other members on 28 October 1868, as an organisation within the International Workingmen's Association (IWA).
 The establishment of the Alliance as a section of the IWA was not accepted by the general council of the IWA because, according to the IWA statutes, international organisations were not allowed to join because the IWA already fulfilled the role of an international organisation.
 The Alliance dissolved shortly afterwards and the former members instead joined their respective national sections of the IWA.

 History

 The Alliance and the International: Anarchists versus Marxists

 The Russian anarchist Mikhail Bakunin, founder of the International Alliance of Socialist Democracy and chief theoretician of collectivist anarchism.

 In 1867, Mikhail Bakunin settled in Geneva and there he founded the Alliance of Socialist Democracy, in which other Russian exiles as well as Polish, French, Italian and other exiles were integrated.
-The Alliance counted on the collaboration of the Jura Federation — created in November 1871 and directed by James Guillaume and Adhémar Schwitzguébel - in which he succeeded in advancing his "apolitical" theses, contrary to participation in elections and in "bourgeois" institutions.
+The Alliance counted on the collaboration of the Jura Federation – created in November 1871 and directed by James Guillaume and Adhémar Schwitzguébel – in which he succeeded in advancing his "apolitical" theses, contrary to participation in elections and in "bourgeois" institutions.
 Supporters of political intervention, following the theses approved at the proposal of Karl Marx at the Congresses of the International Workingmen's Association (IWA), formed the Geneva Federation.

 The Alliance requested membership in the IWA, but the General Council replied that its statutes did not allow it as it was an international organisation; thus, the Alliance agreed to be formally dissolved in April 1869, passing its members from Geneva to join the Jura Federation.
 The rest of the Alliance groups did the same, although the Spanish Regional Federation headed by Rafael Farga Pellicer and Gaspar Sentiñón founded a secret group in Barcelona around April 1870 which they called the Alliance of Socialist Democracy, endowed with a program and regulations that were the same as those of the Geneva Alliance.
-According to the historian Josep Termes: "surely, this Alliance was born in order to achieve - through this coherent and secret group - that the Barcelona Workers' Congress, which would be held two months later, would come out decisively for collectivist anarchism and apoliticism, putting an end to the predominance of the societal, cooperative and politicist currents".
+According to the historian Josep Termes: "surely, this Alliance was born in order to achieve – through this coherent and secret group – that the Barcelona Workers' Congress, which would be held two months later, would come out decisively for collectivist anarchism and apoliticism, putting an end to the predominance of the societal, cooperative and politicist currents".
 After the Barcelona Congress, Alliance groups were formed in other locations, especially when the Spanish Government began to take measures against the International because of the "panic" caused by the Paris Commune.